jaguitart/aa-nido/README.md

  - Delete a comment to a posted photo

 ## Application Architecture
-Nido is built with a React frontend and an Express backend.
+Nido is built with a React/Redux frontend and an Express backend.
 PostgreSQL is also used as a database.

 ## Tech-Stack
 Javascript